What is cultivated meat?

 However, the idea of cultivating meat without the animal has a long history.
 In 1931, Winston Churchill predicted, “We shall escape the absurdity of growing a whole chicken in order to eat the breast or wing, by growing these parts separately under a suitable medium.”

 Professor Mark Post and his team at Maastricht University debuted the first cultivated burger in August 2013.
 In 2016, the first cultivated meat company, UPSIDE Foods, launched publicly.
 Mosa Meat and Super Meat soon followed.
-JUST Foods sold the first cultivated meat product in 2020, debuting chicken nuggets at a restaurant in Singapore.
+GOOD Meat sold the first cultivated meat product in 2020, debuting chicken nuggets at a restaurant in Singapore.
+By the end of 2024, four cultivated meat products were cleared for sale across the United States, Singapore, and Israel.

 Why is cultivated meat important?